Adapting and responding to change requires next generation leadership.

 This is because we are now influenced by constant change, geopolitical volatility, technological disruptions, economic and political uncertainty, climate change, and a growing social conscience.

 Our steel industry is under increasing pressure to respond.
 We are seen as low-tech, carbon intensive and unattractive.
 How can we respond to improve public perception?
-Ensure we are attract and retain staff?
+Ensure we attract and retain staff?
 Or, be genuine leaders in the construction and manufacturing sectors?

 This Future Forum is about navigating the change and dramatic evolution required to be a ‘Next Gen Led’ business that understands: